Clarkson Gordon & Co: History

 The professionalisation of the accounting class coincided with ERC transforming his business into two parallel practices: a receivership business known as ERC Clarkson & Sons, and an accounting business known as Clarkson & Cross.
 William H. Cross, a fiery Mancunian, frequently butt heads with the Institute of Accountants of Ontario leadership (other than Clarkson), particularly after the Confederation Life scandal of 1890 which resulted in Clarkson & Cross investigating the decisions of the company on behalf of shareholders.

 ERC, a prominent member and president of the Toronto Board of Trade, an organisation which his father, Thomas Clarkson (Upper Canada) helped found, used the venue to promote insolvency reform.

 W.H.
 Cross retired in 1913.
 By then, the partnership consisted of ERC and his son Geoffrey Teignmouth (GT) Clarkson.
 Colonel H.D.L.
 Gordon was selected to replace Cross.
 ERC Clarkson had known Gordon 1896 when ERC had recommended Gordon go to England and work for Cooper Brothers & Co, a large London-based accounting firm.
-Gordon had returned in 1898 as a staff with Clarkson & Cross for eight years. demanded his protege, RJ Dilworth, also become a senior partner and the firm was renamed Clarkson Gordon & Dilworth.
+Gordon had returned in 1898 as a staff with Clarkson & Cross for eight years. demanded his protégé, RJ Dilworth, also become a senior partner and the firm was renamed Clarkson Gordon & Dilworth.